 Where can you get a second-hand two wheeler/bike

 Today many offline and online platform have been formed from where you can buy a second-hand bike.
-You can approach second-hand bike showrooms or dealers/mechanics, find an advertisement in the newspaper or just go online to websites/mobile apps like OLX, Quickr, Zigwheels etc. The best way to figure out the best bike is to take a trial of different bikes so you can gain knowledge on the options available and evaluate the suitability of the two wheeler based on your personal requirements.
+You can approach second-hand bike showrooms or dealers/mechanics, find an advertisement in the newspaper or just go to online websites.
+The best way to figure out the best bike is to take a trial of different bikes so you can gain knowledge on the options available and evaluate the suitability of the two wheeler based on your personal requirements.

 Checking the bike